-Draft Admission arrangements for Busbridge Infant School - 2022-23
+Admission arrangements for Busbridge Infant School - 2024-25

-The Published Admission Number for initial entry to Busbridge Infant School in 2022 is 60.
+The Published Admission Number for initial entry to Busbridge Infant School in 2024 is 60.

-As a Foundation school, Busbridge Infant School is its own admissions authority which means it can set its own admission priorities within the parameters of the national School Admissions Code.
+Busbridge Infant School is a two from entry infant academy school and the admissions authority is South Farnham Educational Trust.
 Along with all other Surrey Schools, Busbridge Infant School operates the equal preference system.
 The administration of admissions is managed in association with the Surrey County Council Admission and Transport Team.
-Parents making an application for Busbridge Infant School should apply online via the Surrey County Council website by the closing date 15th January 2022.
+Parents making an application for Busbridge Infant School should apply online via the Surrey County Council website by the closing date 15th January 2024.
 Alternatively, you may apply for a paper application by contacting Surrey County Council on 0300 200 1004.